-Causes of a Pinched Nerve
+Causes of a pinched nerve

 While this is obviously something you want to avoid, a pinched nerve from a minor injury usually isn’t something to worry about.
-If you experience moderate discomfort from your injury, a combination of over-the-counter pain medication or anti-inflammatories, heat packs, and taking it easy is usually all that is needed to overcome your symptoms.
+If you experience mild pain from your injury, you should still consult with your doctor, but often a combination of at-home remedies such as over-the-counter pain medication or anti-inflammatories, heat packs, and rest is usually all that is needed to overcome your symptoms.

 In the event that your neck pain, back pain or other symptoms don’t seem to subside after a few days to a week, it’s a good idea to visit your doctor for a more thorough evaluation.
 In addition to injury, there are a number of degenerative spine conditions that may be causing your nerve compression, including:

 These spine conditions can cause a pinched nerve when displaced anatomy, like a bone spur or herniated disc, narrows the already tight nerve pathways in the spinal column.
 For many of these conditions, the symptoms of a pinched nerve begin gradually and worsen over time.
 If you notice your symptoms worsening after several days, your physician can help you develop a treatment plan designed to reduce your pain.